-Many women with RA, PsA and AS breastfeed successfully.
-Whether you decide to breastfeed or not depends on several factors, including your personal choice, your disease management plan and your level of disease control.
+Many women with RA, PsA, AS and nr-axSpA breastfeed successfully.
+Whether you decide to breastfeed or not depends on several factors, including your personal choice, your disease management plan, and your level of disease control.

 While breastfeeding has potential benefits for you and your baby, it's important that you talk to your healthcare team before making any decisions about treatment.
-They will ensure your treatment is compatible with breastfeeding.6
+They will ensure your treatment if compatible with breastfeeding.6